MAQ-Observations/post-processing/README.md

-Please note that we offer a very easy to use user interface at https://maq-observations.nl/ to download data and plot graphs.
+Please note that we offer a very easy to use user interface at https://maq-observations.nl/ to download data (https://maq-observations.nl/data-downloads/) and plot graphs (https://maq-observations.nl/data-figures/).
 The scripts provided here can be used for users who are experienced with Python (requests), or who want to automate specific processes based on the MAQ-Observations.nl database.

 Post-processing/analysis scripts/files for MAQ-Observations: